 One of the key features of this network is its frequent grid (shown in red and maroon in the map at right).
-It allows someone to go from anywhere to anywhere on the grid, with a single fast transfer.
-In the 2040 Vision the frequent grid has been expanded across much more of the city.
+It allows someone to go from anywhere to anywhere on the grid, with a single, fast transfer.
+In the 2040 Transit Vision the frequent grid has been expanded across a much larger area of the city.
 Additional frequent routes are added on numerous east-west corridors such as Frayser/Raleigh, Jackson Avenue, Summer Avenue, and Central Avenue.
-In addition a new norht-south frequent crosstown route along the National/ Highland/Getwell corridor from Airways Transit Center north to the Jackson Avenue corridor is added to improve access across the city.
+In addition, a new north-south frequent crosstown route along the National/Highland/Getwell corridor from Airways Transit Center north to the Jackson Avenue corridor is added to improve access across the city.